Alexei Navalny, Voice Of Russia's Opposition, Is Hospitalized In Possible Poisoning

 Это только маленькая часть полицейских в коридоре реанимации pic.twitter.com/EE4xfu79Xq— Кира Ярмыш (@Kira_Yarmysh) August 20, 2020

-Navalny, 44, is an energizing force for Russia's opposition, conducting investigations that expose corruption and mobilizing against President Vladimir Putin's regime.
+Navalny, 44, is an energizing force for Russia's opposition, conducting investigations that expose corruption and mobilizing against Putin's regime.
 He attempted to run against Putin in the 2018 presidential election, but he was barred from doing so.
 Authorities cited a fraud conviction that Navalny describes as retribution for his activism.

 It's the second time Navalny has possibly been poisoned.
-He was hospitalized in July of 2019, days after being jailed for calling for street protests, with severe swelling and other symptoms.
+He was hospitalized in July 2019, days after being jailed for calling for street protests, with severe swelling and other symptoms.
 His sudden illness is also suspicious because a number of Kremlin foes have been poisoned or killed during Putin's 20 years in power.

 Recent high-profile cases include the use of a Novichok nerve agent to poison former KGB spy Sergei Skripal and his daughter Yulia in the U.K. But Navalny's possible poisoning also brings to mind the targeted killing of Kremlin critic and former spy Alexander Litvinenko, who died after drinking tea that was laced with polonium-210 in a London hotel.